 The apparently ageless, Sally Field starred in Steel Magnolias (1989) and Soapdish (1991).
 It also stars Steve Guttenberg with a moustache.
 Why he has this moustache, I don’t know.
 But all I can say is he also starred in Three Men and a Baby in 1987.
 Three Men and a Baby also starring the 80s man with the most famous of moustaches, Tom Selleck aka Magnum P.I.
 (1980-88) himself.
 I’m assuming a bet may have been involved.

-Surrender starts 1980s style epitomised with neonish font and a sax in the opening music.
+Surrender starts 1980s style epitomised with neon font and a saxophone heard in the opening music.
 We then meet successful author Sean Stein (Caine) – an incurable romantic – in court with lawyer Jay (Boyle) as Stein finalises his first divorce.
 Steins to be ex-wife demanding alimony due to the alleged help she gave him during his penniless years.

 We then go forward in time, same divorce court and lawyer.
-Now second wife, Iman’s is demanding money from him for her upkeep.
+Now, his second wife, Iman’s is demanding money from him for her upkeep.
 Stein – reasoning prostitutes will be cheaper than another wife – is robbed by a lady of the night for his car and money.
-But instead of going all John Wick Chapter 2 (2017) about his car.
+But makes a crazy life decision instead of going all John Wick Chapter 2 (2017) about his car.

 Her best girly friend Ronnie is delightfully played by